 Surgery is done to remove the membrane.
 Anal dilations may need to be done to help with any narrowing of the anal passage.

 Lack of rectal or anal connection, with or without a fistula

 A series of surgeries is done to repair the problem.
 These surgeries include:

 - Colostomy.
 With a colostomy, the large intestine is divided into 2 sections.
-The ends of the intestine are brought through openings in the belly (abdomen).
+The ends of the intestine are brought through openings in the stomach.
 The upper section lets stool pass through the opening (stoma) and into a collection bag.
 The lower section lets mucus made by the intestine pass into a collection bag.
 A colostomy does not damage your child's digestion.
 Your child can also grow before the next surgery is needed.
 And when the next surgery is done on the lower section of the intestine, there won’t be any stool there to infect the area.
 The nursing staff and other healthcare professionals that work with your child's surgeon can help you learn to take care of the colostomy.
 Local and national support groups may also be helpful.

 - Attaching the rectum to the anus.
 This surgery is often done in the first few months of life.
 The colostomies stay in place for a few months after this surgery.
 This is so the area can heal without being infected by stool.
 The rectum and anus are now joined.
 But stool will leave the body through the colostomies until they are closed with surgery.
 A few weeks after surgery, you may be doing anal dilations to help your child get ready for the next phase.